kubestellar/kubestellar/docs/content/v0.20/README.md

 # TL;DR

-**NOTE**: This is unmaintained material that was observed to work around Jan 17, 2024 with the build from commit bd6d379c5ddda6079cdd5a8b8984817e4b2c86c9 Wed Jan 17.
+**NOTE**: This is unmaintained material that has only been observed to work for the commit tagged as v0.20.0-alpha.1

 KubeStellar 0.20  supports multi-cluster deployment of Kubernetes objects, controlled by a simple placement policy and deploying Kubernetes objects in their native format.
 It uses OCM as